KoalaCodes/pycasso/README.md

 An attempt was made to use Django-Channels to allow the paint application be shared among users via websockets.
 However we were unsucessful 'pinging' the canvas data back to a user.

+An API pull from [Harvard](https://github.com/harvardartmuseums/api-docs) was attempted in order to show virtual museum data.

 ## Future Enhancements

 - To make the application more tangible, it would be better to add more user tie-ins, such as searching for other users, friends lists, etc.
+- Spacing between images and sizing need some debugging.
 - The Paint app has many possibilites such as tying your saved files directly into the Users profile model.